ezsystems/ezpersonalization-documentation/docs/ecommerce_plugins/oxid.md

 ![OXID activation](img/oxid_activate.png "OXID activation")

-After that, refresh the browser window (or hit F5).
+After that, refresh the browser window.
 A new menu element `/Yoochoose` should appear under the menu Service.

 ## Registration